zachhannum/the-word-of-iron/manuscript/chapter_10.md

 The fiery blast had missed the creature by a few feet, and as the flames died, the dark form disappeared into the trees, though it's cries still pierced Marcus’ ears.

 “Cursed sands.”
 Hawthorne dropped his arm.
+His body seemed to sag under its weight, as if the magic had taken a great deal out of him.
 “Thats not good.”

 "What.
 Was.
 That?"
 Marcus whispered.
 His mind reeled, hazey from the magic cast by Hawthorne.
 Fire magic.
 Destruction.
 The shrieks still rang in his ears.
 They seemed to reverberate in his skull. *That was a close one*.
 If Rykker hadn't managed to shoot the creature, he wasn't sure if he could have avoided its onslaught.